dimforge/rapier/c/testbed/README.md

 # Rapier C testbed

 The viewer uses raylib for graphics and Dear ImGui through cimgui for its C UI.
-Sources and Fira Sans Regular are vendored; configuring and building never downloads graphics dependencies.
-A C/C++ compiler, Cargo, and CMake 3.22+ are required. macOS uses system frameworks.
+CMake downloads pinned sources and Fira Sans Regular during the first configuration.
+A C/C++ compiler, Cargo, CMake 3.25+, and an internet connection for that initial download are required.
+Subsequent builds reuse the downloaded sources. macOS uses system frameworks.
 Linux requires the usual X11/OpenGL development packages needed to compile raylib's bundled GLFW.
-See [vendor/README.md](vendor/README.md) for exact versions and licenses.
+See [dependencies.md](dependencies.md) for versions, offline builds, and licenses.

 From the repository root: